huntergregory/Slogo_Turtles/README.md

 * Frontend

 #### Known bugs:
-- Save/load functionality not implemented
+- Save/load functionality not implemented for turtle state
 - UI does not display user defined commands, command history
 - UI does not allow for clicking on past or defined commands to execute them
 - UI Undo button does not work
 - UI Help button does not include added commands from the final sprint
 - UI does not allow for editing user defined commands outside of commands
-- UI does not incorporate for click-to-toggle active turtles
+- UI does not incorporate click-to-toggle for active turtles
-- Pen color does not apply to most recent line
+- UI pen color selector, image selector do not work properly
 - Clearscreen command leaves a line from last turtle position to center
 - Multiple turtles functionality largely untested
-- Windows users cannot open new window via keyboard

 #### Extra features:
 - Grouping was added from the "Challenging Extensions list"
+- The option was implemented to load a text file into the workspace.

 #### Assignment impressions:
 Harry - Many of the design specifications for the backend were left frustratingly ambiguous.